 These 5 questions are a reliable baseline to start with.
 Still, depending on the nature of your company, you can add to them.
 Or you can reword them in your company’s preferred language.

-Perhaps, you might want your employees to sign an agreement to follow the company’s COVID-19 precautions, which includes the following steps:
+You might also want your employees to agree to follow the company’s COVID-19 precautions, which can include some of the following: